markrickert/motion_panel/README.md

 ```
 The extra parameters are optional.

+The following attributes will be included by default for every call:
+- app_version
+- ios_version
+- orientation
+- resolution
+- retina?

 ## Tracking people
 Every user must have a distinct_id, this could be a database ID or an email address.